celesrenata/OneTrainer-WAN/README.md

 ## Troubleshooting

 For general troubleshooting or questions, ask in [Discussions](https://github.com/Nerogar/OneTrainer/discussions), check the [Wiki](https://github.com/Nerogar/OneTrainer/wiki) or join our [Discord](https://discord.gg/KwgcQd5scF).

+For WAN 2.2 specific issues, see the [WAN 2.2 Troubleshooting Guide](docs/WAN22Troubleshooting.md).

 If you encounter a reproducible error you first must run update.bat or update.sh and confirm the issue is still able to be reproduced.
 Then export anonymized debug information to help us solve an issue you are facing and upload it as part of your Github Issues submission.